Language-Driven Image Style Transfer: Introduction

 We present contrastive language visual artist (CLVA), including language visual artist (LVA) and contrastive reasoning (CR), to perform style transfer conditioning on guided texts.
-LVA preserves content structures from content images ($\mathcal{C}$) and extracts visual semantics from style instructions ($\mathcal{X}$) to carry out \texttt{LDIST}.
-With the patch-wise style discriminator, it considers patches of style image and transferred result with language to jointly embed style instructions.
-Furthermore, CR compares contrastive pairs to obtain an additional improvement, where relative content images or style instructions should present similar content structures or style patterns.
+LVA preserves content structures from content images $\mathcal{C}$ and extracts visual semantics from style instructions $\mathcal{X}$.
+LVA learns the latent style pattern based on the distinguishment between patches of style imags or transferred results from the patch-wise style discriminator.
+Furthermore, CR boosts by comparing contrastive pairs where relative content images or style instructions should present similar content structures or style patterns.

-To evaluate \texttt{LDIST}, we conduct a new dataset built upon DTD$^2$\cite{wu2020texture-text}, which provides texture images with textual descriptions ($\mathcal{X}$) as reference styles.
-We also collect numerous wallpapers that present diverse scenes as content images ($\mathcal{C}$).
-The experiments show that our CLVA is effective for \texttt{LDIST} and achieves superb transferred results on both automatic metrics and human evaluation.
-Besides, using natural instructions improves the controllability of style transfer and can support partial semantic editing of reference style.
-In summary, our contributions are four-fold: \begin{itemize}[topsep=0pt, noitemsep, leftmargin=*] \item We introduce \texttt{LDIST} that follows natural language to accomplish artistic style transfer; \item We present CLVA, which learns to align visual semantics from style instructions with style images, to provide sufficient style patterns for \texttt{LDIST}; \item For evaluation, we prepare a new dataset containing diverse scenes as content images and descriptions of texture as style instructions; \item Extensive experiments and qualitative examples demonstrate that our CLVA outperforms baselines on both automatic metrics and human evaluation. \end{itemize}
+To evaluate \texttt{LDAST}, we conduct experiments upon DTD$^2$~\cite{wu2020texture-text} and ArtEmis~\cite{achlioptas2021artemis}.
+DTD$^2$ provides texture images with its colors or texture patterns in text.
+ArtEmis collects explanations of visual contents and emotional effects for artworks.
+We treat these annotations as style instructions for the challenging \texttt{LDAST} concerning visual attributes or human style feelings.
+The experiments show that our CLVA is effective for \texttt{LDAST} and achieves superb yet efficient transferred results on both automatic metrics and human evaluation.
+Our contributions are four-fold: \begin{itemize}[topsep=0pt, noitemsep, leftmargin=*] \item We introduce \texttt{LDAST} that follows natural language for artistic style transfer; \item We present CLVA, which learns to extract explicit visual semantics from style instructions and provide sufficient style patterns for \texttt{LDAST}; \item We conduct the evaluation on DTD$^2$ and ArtEmis to consider diverse style instructions with visual attributes and emotional effects; \item Extensive experiments and qualitative examples demonstrate that our CLVA outperforms baselines regarding both effectiveness and efficiency. \end{itemize}